testsigmahq/testsigma-addons/README.md

 * 📄 Learn how to use: [Documentation](https://testsigma.com/docs)
 * 📄 Find solutions in our [Tutorials](https://testsigma.com/tutorials/)
 * ⚠️ Open an issue/bug right here on [GitHub](https://github.com/testsigmahq/testsigma-addons/issues/new/choose)
-* See our guides and tutorials on [YouTube](https://www.youtube.com/testsigma)
+* 🎦 See our guides and tutorials on [YouTube](https://www.youtube.com/testsigma)

 Still, having trouble?
 We want to help!
 Reach out to us on [Discord](https://discord.com/invite/5caWS7R6QX) to get support and ask questions on our [community forum](https://github.com/testsigmahq/testsigma/discussions).

 ## **License**

-Appsmith is available under the [Apache License 2.0] (LICENSE).
-Use it wisely.
+The source code in this directory is under [Apache License 2.0](LICENSE).